Axiom-Cloud-Inc/.github/.github/ISSUE_TEMPLATE/tech-debt.md

 ---
 name: Tech Debt
 about: Tell us what you shortcut you took
-title: ''
+title: "[DEBT]"
-labels: ''
+labels: techdebt, triage
 assignees: ''

 ---

 **Description**
 - Summary: *Please include a one-sentence summary*
-- Contacts: *Who needs to be in the loop on this bug?*
+- Contacts: *Who needs to be in the loop on this?*
 - Priority: *Is this bug blocking you?
 What is its relative priority?
 Is there a hard deadline?*

 **Problem**
 Please describe the problem with the current software.
 Include when you expect this to break/harm our software.

 **Solutions**
-Please describe any possible solutions to fix this problem.
+Please describe any possible solutions to fix this issue.

 **Links**
-Please include relevant links that give context to your problem.
+Please include relevant links that give context.
 - *Sentry errors*
 - *Slack discussions*
 - *Grafana links*